canjs/can-define-rest-model/can-rest-model.md

 - Use the types to manipulate service data

 `restModel` is the most
 basic built-in CanJS model layer.
-Checkout [can-realtime-rest-model] for models that are able to:
+Check out [can-realtime-rest-model] for models that are able to:

 - Add and remove data from lists automatically